beebop5/esphome-panasonic-ac/README.DNSKP11.md

+# Descrioption

+This ESP external component will work only with the WLAN interface, to replace the

 # Hardware installation

 This hardware installation guide assumes you already have a Panasonic DNSK-P11 installed and want to replace it.
 If you do not have a DNSK-P11 installed but your AC has the CN-WLAN connector you will have to find a fitting connector and route a cable from the mainboard yourself.